vianch/smooth-server/README.md

 The default behavior serves from the current folder, opens a browser, and applies a HTML5 route fallback to `./index.html`.

-lite-server uses [BrowserSync](https://www.browsersync.io/), and allows for configuration overrides via a local `bs-config.json` or `bs-config.js` file in your project.
+smoot-server uses [BrowserSync](https://www.browsersync.io/), and allows for configuration overrides via a local `bs-config.json` or `bs-config.js` file in your project.

 You can provide custom path to your config file via `-c` or `--config=` run time options:
 ```bash